ryantrainor/ryantrainor.github.io/_pages/about.md

 Earth) is a redshift?
 Find answers to these questions (and more!) on my [Research](research) page!

-I am also passionate about physics & astronomy teaching and outreach.
-I always enjoy speaking
-with students (and students-at-heart), so feel free to contact me using the links on the right side bar if you're looking for a visitor for your school.
+I am also passionate about connections between physics & astronomy and our world--what we can learn about ourselves from studying the Universe, and how social forces and our humanity shape the process of science as well.
+You can read about one particularly meaningful connection between my research and former F&M student Vicente "Chente" Brambila at [this page](chente) celebrating his life.

-I am originally from California, and I previously completed degrees and fellowships at [UC Irvine](https://www.physics.uci.edu/), [Caltech](http://www.astro.caltech.edu/), and [UC Berkeley](http://astro.berkeley.edu/).
-Zot Zot!
-When I'm not teaching or doing research in galaxy formation, I like to spend time with my kids, watch [baseball](https://twitter.com/Dodgers) or [soccer/football](https://twitter.com/LiverpoolFC) games, [tweet](https://twitter.com/crosstrainor), and [take photos](https://www.flickr.com/people/148328039@N08/) (often these activities are combined).
+Originally from California, and I completed my undergraduate degree in Physics at [UC Irvine](https://www.physics.uci.edu/) (Zot Zot!), my PhD in Astrophysics at Caltech, and a Miller Postdoctoral Felowship at [UC Berkeley](http://astro.berkeley.edu/) before moving to F&M.  When I'm not teaching or doing research in galaxy formation, I like to spend time with my kids, watch [baseball](https://twitter.com/Dodgers) or [soccer/football](https://twitter.com/LiverpoolFC) games, [~~tweet~ skeet(?)](https://bsky.app/profile/crosstrainor.bsky.social), and [take photos](https://www.flickr.com/people/148328039@N08/).